Smol Slime

 git clone --single-branch --recurse-submodules -b master https://github.com/SlimeVR/SlimeVR-Tracker-nRF-Receiver.git

-- Cloning SlimeNRF Tracker Repository.
+- Cloning the SlimeNRF Tracker Repository.

 git clone --single-branch --recurse-submodules -b master https://github.com/SlimeVR/SlimeVR-Tracker-nRF.git